Brushy Creek Pools : Aquatic Programs : Lifeguard Information

 Course prerequisites: To be eligible for the Lifeguarding course, the participant must be 15 years of age by the first day of the course.
 Participants are also required to successfully complete a skills test on the first day to be able to complete the course.

-• Swim for 300 yards continuously using front crawl, face in the water, while breathing to the front or side, and modified breast stroke only.
-Goggles may be used for the 300 yard swim.
+- Swim for 200 yards continuously using front crawl, face in the water, while breathing to the front or side, and modified breast stroke only.
+Goggles may be used this.

-• Swim a distance of 60 feet (20 yards), dive underwater to retrieve a 10 pound diving brick, return to the surface and kicking on your back return to the starting wall holding the brick with both hands.
-Set the brick onto the deck and exit the pool without assistance within one minute twenty seconds.
+- Swim a distance of 60 feet (20 yards), dive underwater to retrieve a 10 pound diving brick, return to the surface and kicking on your back return to the starting wall holding the brick with both hands.
+Set the brick onto the deck and exit the pool without assistance within one minute forty seconds.
 Goggles may not be used for the timed event.